danielhart1414/klypp_with_python/README.md

 # klypp_with_python
-This is a site aims to provide independent hairstylists with a place to connect with potential clients.
+This is a site that aims to provide independent hairstylists with a place to connect with potential clients.
 I personally have had difficulty making appointments with independent stylists and would like to ease that process for other people.

-Please note that this project is still in progress.
+Please note that this project is still in progress and not yet functional.

 # To set up your environment, run the following commands:
 python -m venv env